 - And More

 Wow.
-I’m not thrilled that they listed “And More” as its own heading but I imagine this could be helpful.
+I’m not thrilled that they listed “And More” as its own heading, but I imagine this could help.
 Here’s how to get your benefits:

 How does the Visa Signature Concierge Service work?